Adolf Hitler

 Wernher von Braun

-Wernher Magnus Maximilian Freiherr von Braun was a German, later an American, aerospace engineer and space architect credited with inventing the V-2 rocket for Nazi Germany and the Saturn V for the United States.
+Wernher Magnus Maximilian Freiherr von Braun was a German, and later American, aerospace engineer and space architect.
+He was instrumental in developing the V-2 rocket for Nazi Germany during World War II.
+After the war, he moved to the United States and led the development of the Saturn V rocket that... read more

 Brothers Grimm